 Hybrid apps are the next generation of applications because they provide platform independence and access to the inbuilt device features at the same time.
 Besides, they efficiently function offline and can be uploaded to the app stores like the native ones.
 All of this is achieved with the best hybrid app frameworks, including Flutter and React Native.

-Now, when you’ve seen the difference between cross-platform and native approach, we can discuss their advantages and disadvantages.
+Now, when you’ve seen the difference between cross-platform and native approaches, we can discuss their advantages and disadvantages.

-Interested to know how hybrid applications are different from the native?
+Interested to know how hybrid applications are different from native?
 Which ones are better?